Country Guide

 - Many Spanish cities offer free or discounted parking for EVs, especially in blue zone (paid parking) areas.
 Check local signs or ask at tourist information.

-- Tesla Superchargers in Spain are open to non-Tesla vehicles at most locations.
+- Tesla Superchargers in Spain are over 90% open to non-Tesla vehicles at most locations.

 Explore by Vehicle